alex290701/mapless_navigation/README.md

 ```
 roslaunch model_description gazebo.launch
 ```
-This file starts all the basic nodes for spawning the model and the landmarks.It also starts the node to calculate the distace of a landmark in x,y if its closer that 0.3m.To see that you can always echo the topic ```/landmark_distance```.
+This file starts all the basic nodes for spawning the model and the landmarks.It also starts the node to calculate the distace of a landmark in x,y if its closer than a certain distance(0.3m in this case).To see that you can always echo the topic ```/landmark_distance```.
 ```
 rostopic echo /landmark_distance
 ```